-In addition to failing to protect vulnerable patients, Arkansas legislators missed a chance to free up officers’ time to focus on crimes with victims.
-In 2011, there were 5,665 marijuana arrests reported by state law enforcement.
+In 2011, there were at least 5,665 marijuana arrests in Arkansas.
 Of those arrests, 89% were for marijuana possession.
 During the same year, 91% of all motor vehicle thefts and 92% of all burglaries went unsolved.
 Law enforcement should stop wasting time on marijuana-related offenses and use its resources to stop real crime.

 To receive news about Arkansas marijuana policy reform as it happens, be sure to subscribe to MPP's free legislative alert service, if you haven't done so already.